vmware/terraform-provider-vcf/docs/resources/domain.md

 - `evc_mode` (String) EVC mode for new cluster, if needed.
 One among: INTEL_MEROM, INTEL_PENRYN, INTEL_NEALEM, INTEL_WESTMERE, INTEL_SANDYBRIDGE, INTEL_IVYBRIDGE, INTEL_HASWELL, INTEL_BROADWELL, INTEL_SKYLAKE, INTEL_CASCADELAKE, AMD_REV_E, AMD_REV_F, AMD_GREYHOUND_NO3DNOW, AMD_GREYHOUND, AMD_BULLDOZER, AMD_PILEDRIVER, AMD_STREAMROLLER, AMD_ZEN
 - `geneve_vlan_id` (Number) VLAN ID use for NSX Geneve in the workload domain
 - `high_availability_enabled` (Boolean) vSphere High Availability settings for the cluster
+- `ip_address_pool` (Block List, Max: 1) Contains the parameters required to create or reuse an IP address pool.
+Omit for DHCP, provide name only to reuse existing IP Pool, if subnets are provided a new IP Pool will be created (see [below for nested schema](#nestedblock--cluster--ip_address_pool))
 - `nfs_datastores` (Block List) Cluster storage configuration for NFS (see [below for nested schema](#nestedblock--cluster--nfs_datastores))
 - `vmfs_datastore` (Block List, Max: 1) Cluster storage configuration for VMFS (see [below for nested schema](#nestedblock--cluster--vmfs_datastore))
 - `vsan_datastore` (Block List, Max: 1) Cluster storage configuration for vSAN (see [below for nested schema](#nestedblock--cluster--vsan_datastore))